diva-exchange/divachain/README.md

 The network itself is permission- and leaderless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

-1. New transaction proposal: each peer in the network may anytime propose a transaction, by transmitting a signed transaction to the network.
+1. New proposal: each peer in the network may anytime propose a transaction, by sending it to the network.
-2. Each peer receiving such a proposal may transmit its vote, containing the complete new block, to the network.
-If a peer also has an own transaction it adds his own transactions to the new block first and transmits the new vote to the network.
-Per round, each peer can only add one own transaction.
+2. Locking: each peer receiving such a new proposal may send a lock to the network.
+Such a lock represents an agreement of a peer with a specific proposal.
+If a peer also has an own transaction, it adds his own transaction to the new proposal first and sends the new proposal to the network.
+Per round, each peer can only add one own transaction to a proposal.
-3. Several rounds of voting might be necessary to reach consensus (2/3 of the network).
+3. Multiple rounds of locking might be necessary to reach consensus (2/3 of the network) on a lock and its related proposal.
+A peer might send multiple locks to the network.
+4. Creation of a new block to be voted for: as soon as consensus is reached on a lock, peers will create a new block based on the lock and vote for the new block.
+5. Voting: each peer receiving a vote, checks it for validity and - if the peer agrees - votes for the block too.
-4. As soon as a peer in the network detects that 2/3 of the whole network have voted for a specific block, it writes the block to the chain.
+6. Commit: as soon as a peer in the network detects that consensus has been reached (2/3 of the network have voted for a specific block), it writes the block to the chain and sends a synchronization message to the network.
-5. A new round starts.

 ## Create Your Local Environment